microsoft/vscode-python-tools-extension-template/README.md

 To debug only TypeScript code, use `Debug Extension` debug config.

 To debug a already running server or in production server, use `Python Attach`, and select the process that is running `lsp_server.py`.

+## Logging and Logs

+The template creates a logging Output channel that can be found under `Output` > `mytool` panel.
+You can control the log level running the `Developer: Set Log Level...` command from the Command Pallet, and selecting your extension from the list.
+It should be listed using the display name for your tool.
+You can also set the global log level, and that will apply to all extensions and the editor.

+If you need logs that involve messages between the Language Client and Language Server, you can set `"mytool.server.trace": "verbose"`, to get the messaging logs.
+These logs are also available `Output` > `mytool` panel.

 ## Adding new Settings or Commands